 (i) a reasonable preliminary estimate of the costs relating to any extension or expansion specified in the proposal; and

-(ii) the railway owner’s opinion as to the share of those costs that is likely to be borne by the proponent.
+(ii) the railway owner’s opinion as to the share of those costs that is likely to be borne by the proponent, having regard to the requirements of Schedule 4 clause 7A.

 (3) In any negotiations or arbitration under Part 3 the railway owner is not bound by an estimate or opinion provided to a proponent under subsection (2)(b).